-The Teen Driver Challenge was designed with the 16 to 19 year old age group in mind who already have their regular driver’s license.
-It is recommended that participants have 9 to 12 months of driving experience as the driving exercises are challenging.
+The Teen Driver Challenge was designed with the 15 to 19 year old age group in mind who have their permit or regular driver’s license.
+Drivers that participate must have 6 to 12 months of driving experience as the driving exercises are challenging.

 The students will use their own vehicle while participating in the Teen Driver Challenge.